Free Shipping on most orders over $89

 What is the Best Type of Pool Filter?

-There is nothing quite as refreshing as jumping into the pool on a hot summer day; the crystal-clear water cool and rejuvenating.
-Now imagine jumping into pool full of cloudy water, riddled with dirt and debris.
-The experience isn’t quite the same, is it?
-Fortunately, the former, idyllic pool is the norm thanks to pool filters!
-Pool filters remove dirt and debris and are paramount to maintaining a clean swimming pool.
-Below you will learn about pool filters, their many variations, and how to select the best filter for your swimming pool.
+There is nothing quite as refreshing as jumping into the pool on a hot summer day.
+Now imagine jumping into a pool full of cloudy water, riddled with dirt and debris.
+Fortunately, clear, safe pool water is the norm thanks to pool filters and treatment chemicals.
+Pool filters remove dirt and debris that can make clear pool water a murky mess.
+In this article, you can learn about pool filters, their many variations, and how to select the best filter for your swimming pool.

 What is a pool filter?